riscv/meta-riscv/README.md

 MACHINE=qemuriscv32 bitbake core-image-lsb-sdk
 ```

-To build an image to run on the HiFive Unleased using Wayland run the following
+To build an image to run on the HiFive Unleashed using Wayland run the following

 ```text
 MACHINE=freedom-u540 bitbake core-image-wayland
 ```

-To build a full GUI equipped image running Plasma Mobile see the in [tree documentation here](https://github.com/riscv/meta-riscv/blob/master/docs/Plasma-Mobile-on-Unleashed.md).
+To build a full GUI equipped image running Plasma Mobile see the in-tree documentation [here](https://github.com/riscv/meta-riscv/blob/master/docs/Plasma-Mobile-on-Unleashed.md).

 ## Running in QEMU